 contributed by Jessica of My Feet Will Lead Me

 Krakow doesn’t usually come to mind when most people think of fairytale towns in Europe, but the old town of Krakow is absolutely magical.
-One of the oldest cities in Europe and a UNESCO World Heritage Site, Krakow will take you by surprise with it’s historical authenticity, stunning medieval architecture, and vibrant energy.
+One of the oldest cities in Europe and a UNESCO World Heritage Site, Krakow will take you by surprise with its historical authenticity, stunning medieval architecture, and vibrant energy.
 The city is considered Poland’s cultural hub which depicts Gothic, Renaissance, and Baroque era architecture.

 Krakow’s market square is the largest medieval commercial square in Europe.
 The cobblestoned streets and square are a bustling hub for local shops, restaurants, and beautiful horse drawn carriages.
 Krakow boasts the Wawel Castle, which is one of the most famous sites in Poland and the symbol of national pride.
 Mostly spared from German destruction during World War 2, the old city of Krakow is incredibly well preserved, retaining much of it’s 13th and 14th century architecture and fortifications.

-Another remarkable site in Krakow is Kazimierz, the 14th century Jewish quarter.
+Another remarkable site in Krakow is Kazimierz, the 14th-century Jewish quarter.
 During WW2, the Jewish residents were evacuated to the ghetto and very few survived to return to the neighborhood.
 After decades of neglect, the neighborhood saw a wave of attention and revitalization following the filming of Schindler’s List in 1993.
-Now a trendy, flourishing Jewish neighborhood, Kazimierz is teeming with Jewish shops, cafes, and synagogues.
-Krakow could easily be the next European “hot spot” for its culture, beauty, affordability, and authenticity.

 Sofia, Bulgaria